-What is the maximum operating temperature you can grease with function?
+What is the maximum operating temperature for a specific grease?

 How often should I drain and replace my gear oil?

 Every gearbox has a unique set of operating conditions.
 Factors such as temperature variances, water and cleaning chemical contamination, and working hours can affect the life of the oil inside.
 Oil analysis through the JAX RPM Laboratory or another outside lab is the most effective way to determine accurate oil change intervals.

 NSF International, or the National Sanitation Foundation, is an independent company that has been around since 1944.
 In 1999, NSF International launched its voluntary Nonfood Compounds Registration Program.
 The previous authorization program was administered by the U.S. Department of Agriculture (USDA), but it was discontinued.
 Products eligible for NSF Registration include all compounds used in and around food establishments (nonfood compounds) — such as disinfectants and lubricants or fruit and vegetable washing agents.
 NSF International has become the most recognized certification body for food-grade lubricants and assures inspection officials and end users that your formulation and labels meet appropriate food safety regulations.

 How do you register a product with NSF?

 NSF Registration is based on the NSF Registration Guidelines (formerly USDA Guidelines for Obtaining Authorization of Compounds to be Used in Meat and Poultry Plants), which includes:

 - Formulation review against CFR Title 21, 9, and 40

 - Label review and confirmation of appropriate use instructions

 - Verification of intended use classification and category code